danielgherasim/Aspose.Total-for-Cloud/SDKs/Aspose.Storage_Cloud_SDK_For_Objective_C/README.md

 # Aspose.Storage_Cloud_SDK_For_Objective_C
-This SDK lets users use Aspose Cloud Storage APIs in their iOS app.
+This SDK lets users use Aspose Cloud Storage APIs in their iOS app quickly and easily.

 ### Cocoapods